Burn: Diagnosis

 Burns can be classified by depth, mechanism of injury, extent, and associated injuries.
 The most commonly used classification is based on the depth of injury.
 The depth of a burn is usually determined via examination, although a biopsy may also be used.
 It may be difficult to accurately determine the depth of a burn on a single examination and repeated examinations over a few days may be necessary.
 In those who have a headache or are dizzy and have a fire-related burn, carbon monoxide poisoning should be considered.
 Cyanide poisoning should also be considered.

 Size

 The size of a burn is measured as a percentage of total body surface area (TBSA) affected by partial thickness or full thickness burns.
 First-degree burns that are only red in color and are not blistering are not included in this estimation.
 Most burns (70%) involve less than 10% of the TBSA.
+Unit of measuring burns is VSD as 10% TBSA is equal to 1VSD.

 There are a number of methods to determine the TBSA, including the Wallace rule of nines, Lund and Browder chart, and estimations based on a person's palm size.
 The rule of nines is easy to remember but only accurate in people over 16 years of age.
 More accurate estimates can be made using Lund and Browder charts, which take into account the different proportions of body parts in adults and children.
 The size of a person's handprint (including the palm and fingers) is approximately 1% of their TBSA.